avitko001c/HealthVerity/README.md

     software to perform *CI/CD* functions like *Jenkins/Travis* or whatever flavor of pipeline software your company uses.
 With the included scripts to automate the build/push process they can easily be incorporated into a pipeline with a *JenkinsFile/.circleci/create-pipeline.json* in the repo.
-  - I was only able to deploy this using localstack and there are some things localstack cannot complete like an ALB or a complete ECR repository.
-If you want to deploy this in your *Development/Staging/Production* environment please update the `provider.tf` `backend.tf` and `data.tf` with your specifics.
   - If this was one of many applications that were to be hosted then I would create a *AWS EKS cluster* and write the terraform code to deploy to the *Development/Staging/Prduction* cluster using the hashicorp kubernetes provider.
 Containers can then be managed with the kubectl command tool and container services can be more